-Green LED that indicates, with a flashing light, that data is transferred and that the repeater currently is a Control Station.
+Green LED that indicates, with a flashing light, that the repeater currently is a R2R Control Station.
 A steady light indicates that the repeater is not currently a Control Station, or there is no more repeater in the net.
 Only one repeater in an R2R net can show a flashing green LED at the same time.